Help for employees and the self-employed

 If you are an employee, it may be that your employer gets the grant to employ a support worker for you, in which case they deal with the consequent employer and tax obligations.
 If you get the grant yourself and use it to take on a support worker, then you could become an employer, as per the above.

 We have recently heard of a third scenario where an employed Access to Work recipient seems to have taken on a support worker themselves and Access to Work are paying the support worker directly (gross).
 If the hallmarks of an employment relationship between the claimant and support worker are present, a responsibility for operating PAYE etc. still exists.
 Our understanding is that, under general principles, this actually sits with the claimant (as employer) even if they are not the one administering payment.
-We are concerned that in this situation, and in the absence of any specific agreement/understanding with HMRC, the claimant is at risk of being found non-compliant by HMRC for failure to operate PAYE.
+We are concerned that in this situation, and in the absence of any specific agreement/understanding with HMRC, the claimant is at risk of being found non-compliant by HMRC by failing to operate PAYE.
 We have raised these concerns with DWP.

 If you have received Access to Work funding yourself, for example for travel costs, you do not need to report anything to HMRC as the grant is not taxable income if it is spent entirely on the costs it is intended to reimburse.